On the coherence of one-relator groups and their group algebras: Construction of flat modules

-By \cite[Corollary 3.4]{Ho82}, we see that there are no prefixes $u, v$ of $ w$ (as a word over $G_1$ and $G_2$) such that $u = v$ in $G$.
+By \cite[Corollary 3.4]{Ho82}, we see that there are no distinct suffixes $u, v$ of $ w$ (as a word over $G_1$ and $G_2$) such that $u = v$ in $G$.
 This implies the claim. \end{proof} We will write $\D$ instead of $\D_{K[G]}$ for ease of notation.
 Let $L$ be a right $K [G]$-module.
 Then by Lemma \ref{dual},